wormholer/KAP-manual/en/model/computed_column.en.md

 #### Create Computed Column

 KAP allows you to define computed columns for each model seprately.
-A column column is based on specific table in the table, using one or more columns on that table to form an expression.
+A column column is based on the fact table in the model and can use one or more columns from any table in the model to form an expression.
 For example, say you have a fact table named `kylin_sales` with following columns: `price` (price for each item in the transaction), `item_count` (number of sold items in the transaction) and `part_dt` (time when the transaction happens).
 You can define two more computed columns on `kylin_sales`: `total_amount = kylin_sales.price * kylin_sales.item_count` and `deal_year = year(kylin_sales.part_dt)`.
-Thus, later when creating a cube, you can not only define dimensions/measures based on original columns price/item_count/part_dt, but also from newly added computed columns total_amount/deal_year.
+Later when creating a cube, you can add computed columns total_amount/deal_year.

 You can create computed columns by clicking the icon as the arrow points to: